 - Conservation Districts – Elected citizens working locally to improve natural resources

-Laboratory Analytics Division: State laboratory chemists and microbiologists verify food and product samplings as a service for other department divisions.
+Laboratory Services: State laboratory chemists and microbiologists verify food and product samplings as a service for other department divisions.

 - Chemical, physical, microbiological and pesticide analysis